dyne/SoO-Dashboard/README.md

 Zenswarm Dashboard is a simple interface to monitor the <a href="https://github.com/dyne/zenswarm">Zenroom based Swarm of Oracles</a>.
 You can check swarm of oracles status.
 * Swarm of Oracles status check:Get all nodes and check if they are running.
-See details like logs, region,version in which blockchain the node notarizes, in which blockchain the node is subscribed, a link to an Api test's interface
+See details like logs, region,version, in which blockchain the node notarizes, in which blockchain the node is subscribed, a link to an Api test's interface
 * L0: listen to the blocks generated on a specific layer 0
 * Software Passport: find licenses in a repository